 Malabi is an Israeli milk pudding flavored with rose water.
 It has it’s origins throughout the Middle East as Muhallabia.
-There are various ways to set the pudding (often rice flour or gelatin), but this particular recipe uses cornstarch to create a beautiful creaminess.
-The Orange Brandy Sauce, coconut flakes, and chopped pistachios (or peanuts) really give the pudding an extra something.
+There are various ways to set the pudding (often rice flour or gelatin), but this particular version uses cornstarch to create a beautiful and rich creaminess.
+The Orange Brandy Sauce, coconut flakes, and chopped pistachios (or peanuts) really give the pudding an extra burst of flavor and texture.
 Berry sauces/syrups are also popular toppings.

-Malabi with Orange Brandy Sauce (Israeli Milk Custard)
+Malabi with Orange Brandy Sauce Recipe

-Adapted from Balaboosta
+Excerpt from Balaboosta

-1 1/2 cups whole milk
+- 1 1/2 cups whole milk

 - 1/2 cup heavy cream

-1/3 cup granulated sugar
+- 1/3 cup sugar

-1/4 cup cornstarch
+- 1/4 cup cornstarch

-1/3 cup water
+- 1/3 cup water

-1 1/2 teaspoons rose water
+- 1 1/2 teaspoons rose water

 Orange Brandy Sauce:

-1 cup orange marmalade
+- 1 cup orange marmalade

-1/2 cup water
+- 1/2 cup water